 Mr. Planting received his B.A. in Economics with Honors from the University of California, Berkeley.
 He is an active member of the Urban Land Institute and the International Council of Shopping Centers.
 He is a guest lecturer at the UCLA Anderson School of Management and the USC Lusk Center for Real Estate Development.

-Mr. Wagman is a Partner at GPI.
+Mr. Wagman is a Managing Partner at GPI.
 He is a long time leader in the real estate industry having served as President and CEO of The Hahn Company and its successor, TrizecHahn Centers.
 Both were a part of Trizec Properties, a $5B publicly traded REIT.
 In this capacity, Mr. Wagman headed one of the largest shopping center companies in the United States with 43 regional malls and 1,700 employees.
 During his tenure, the company developed several precedent-setting projects, including Park Meadows in Denver; Paseo Colorado in Pasadena; West End City Center in Budapest, Hungary; and expansions of Horton Plaza in San Diego and Prudential Center in Boston.

 In addition, Mr. Wagman served as Vice Chairman of CityView, a leading real estate investment firm focused on urban residential and mixed-use properties through multiple institutional funds; and was the founder, Chairman and CEO of Hycel Properties Company in St. Louis where he developed and owned the Saint Louis Galleria, one of the premier retail properties in the U.S. Mr. Wagman began his career as an attorney at the international law firm Bryan Cave, LLP.